bintracker/bintracker/docs/setup.md

 #### Step 3 - Get source code and runtime dependencies

 Download the Bintracker [source code](https://github.com/bintracker/bintracker/archive/refs/heads/master.zip) and unpack it to a directory of your choice.
-Next, download Tclkit 8.6 for Windows 64-bit from https://tclkits.rkeene.org/fossil/wiki/Downloads .
+Next, download Tclkit 8.6 for Windows 64-bit from https://tclkits.rkeene.org/fossil/wiki/Downloads or generate an appropriate kit that includes the Tk package on https://kitcreator.rkeene.org/kitcreator .
 Move the executable to `bintracker\3rdparty` and rename it to `tclkit.exe`.
 Then, download the latest MAME release from https://github.com/mamedev/mame/releases and unpack the self-extracting archive to `bintracker\3rdparty\mame`.

 #### Step 4 - Build Bintracker